William Finlayson (churchman): R. K. Finlayson

 He married again in 1884, to the widow Elizabeth "Edith" Bowen, née Burford (c.
 1832 – 28 January 1900), eldest daughter of W. H. Burford).

 He died at "Helenholm" after several months' severe illness, and was buried at the Mitcham cemetery.

 J. Harvey Finlayson

 John Harvey Finlayson (3 February 1843 – 30 March 1915), editor and part-owner of the South Australian Register, was born at "Helenholm".
 He was educated at George Mugg's school and Adelaide Educational Institution.

-J.H.
 Finlayson joined The Register in 1861 and became head reporter 1866, a proprietor in 1877 and editor in 1878.
 He resigned in 1899 due to ill-health and went to England.
-There he was appointed resident reporter until retiring and returning to Adelaide in 1908, dying 7 years later.
+There he was appointed resident reporter until retiring and returning to Adelaide in 1908, dying seven years later.
 As an editor he was an outspoken supporter of female suffrage, free secular education, free trade between the Colonies, and Federation.
 He was an active Congregational churchman, and was appointed Justice of the Peace in 1880.

-He married Alice Shoobridge (ca. 1847 – 6 June 1933) on 20 March 1878.
+He married Alice Shoobridge (c.
+1847 – 6 June 1933) on 20 March 1878.
 They had a son Harvey Pym Finlayson, and a daughter Katharine, ("Kate").